hodaknak/webJam2024/icebreakers.md

 12. How is GIF pronounced?
 13. Is a hotdog a sandwich?
 14. What are your biggest phobias?
-15. What clubs were you a member of in high school?
+15. What clubs have you participated in?
 16. What is something you hate doing?
 17. What is something you love doing?
 18. What is something you think is overrated?